 These are our picks of the best holiday rentals in Siem Reap, both apartment rentals and houses.
-We’ll be adding more with a thorough update to this guide in late September 2018.
+We’ll be adding more when we do a thorough update to this section when Cambodia opens to tourists in late 2021.

 The Kandal Siem Reap

 Located on Hap Guan Street in the heart of the petite shopping, sipping and spa quarter of Kandal Village in Siem Reap, this chic two-bedroom apartment is in a private shophouse building owned by one of the street’s most stylish retailers.
 There’s a fully equipped kitchen, two cosy bedrooms, a dining/living area, balcony, and all mod cons, such as flat-screen television with cable TV.
 Board games, puzzles, books, music, and DVDs for children make this feel much more like a home than a holiday rental.
-Siem Reap’s best cafe, The Little Red Fox, is just across the road, some of the city’s most interesting shops pepper the street (Louise Loubatiere, Trunkh and Sirivan, for starters), and Frangipani Spa is on the corner.
-Eating options within a three-minute walk include Cambodian (including lots of street food), Mexican, Italian, and vegan, and one of Siem Reap’s most best bars and art gallery, the Village Cafe, is accessible down an alley enlivened by street art.
+One of Siem Reap’s best cafes, The Little Red Fox, is just across the road; some of the city’s most interesting shops pepper the street (Louise Loubatiere and Garden of Desire, for starters), and Frangipani Spa is on the corner.
+Eating options within a three-minute walk include Cambodian (including lots of street food), Italian, and Japanese.
+Check availability and rates on booking.com.

 Urban Residences Siem Reap

-Offering far more personality and style than serviced apartments and not technically a holiday rental, as they’re attached to the charming Rambutan Resort, I’m nevertheless including these stunning contemporary apartments here as they feel more like a holiday rental.
-Urban Residences offer the best of both worlds: modern urban living (or holidaying) and access to hotel facilities, including a lovely swimming pool, restaurant and bar, and friendly staff to offer local tips and book tuk tuks, tours and restaurants etc. These sleek apartments have spacious rooms with polished concrete floors and pendant lighting, decorated with modernist furniture and local art and handicrafts.
+Offering more style than serviced apartments and not technically a holiday rental, as they’re attached to the charming Rambutan Resort, these stunning contemporary apartments nevertheless feel like sleek holiday rentals.
+Urban Residences offer the best of both worlds: modern urban living (or holidaying) and access to hotel facilities, including a lovely swimming pool, restaurant and bar, and friendly staff to offer local tips and book tuk tuks, tours and restaurants.
+These chic apartments have spacious rooms with polished concrete floors and pendant lighting, decorated with modernist furniture and local art and handicrafts.
 There are terraces and balconies, outdoor baths and greenery dripping from the building.
-But best of all there are superb kitchens with proper stoves with ovens, a big fridge, and coffee machine.
+But best of all there are superb kitchens with a proper stove with oven, a big fridge, and coffee machine.
 Each unit is different but the best boasts a few sofas and a big table for six for dinner, making it ideal for entertaining new friends.
-There’s a washer-dryer, free WiFi, and it’s just a five-minute amble on one of Siem Reap’s most atmospheric little lanes to another of our favourite bars, WILD, and another few minutes through the Art Market (currently closed) to the river into the centre of Siem Reap.
+There’s a washer-dryer, free WiFi, and it’s just a minute’s amble along one of Siem Reap’s most atmospheric little lanes to another of our favourite bars, WILD, and another few minutes through the Art Market (currently closed) to the river into the centre of Siem Reap.
 Check availability and rates on booking.com.

-This beautiful three-bedroom villa and urban suite is owned by one of Siem Reap’s finest chefs, Sothea Seng of Lum Orng Farm to Table and Mahob Khmer restaurants, and his restaurateur wife who live on the site.
-The property design eclectically melds Cambodia’s traditional and modernist styles, which means you can expect to find stonework and breeze blocks of the 1960s downstairs and lovely timber verandas and window shutters upstairs, along with colonial-inspired tiles and polished concrete floors, replicas of Khmer Empire statues and modern art on the walls.
+This beautiful three-bedroom villa and urban suite is owned by one of Siem Reap’s finest chefs, Sothea Seng of Lum Orng Farm to Table and Mahob Khmer restaurants, and his restaurateur wife Sonita.
+The property design melds Cambodia’s traditional and modernist styles, which means you can expect to find stonework and breeze blocks from the 1960s downstairs and lovely timber verandas and window shutters upstairs, along with colonial-inspired tiles and polished concrete floors, replicas of Khmer Empire statues and modern art on the walls.
 Other touches we love include the use of recycled wood in handcrafted furniture, light shades made from fishing traps and baskets, and pretty cushions and bed throws made from the colourful fabrics you’ll spot local ladies wearing as sarongs and lounge pyjamas.
 There’s an alfresco kitchen downstairs (although breakfast is included), free WiFi, a laundry/ironing service, and bicycle and car rental.
 It’s a 20-minute stroll to the centre of town or 10 minutes by tuk tuk, and free airport transfers are also offered.
 You can book the whole villa (ideal for families, a group of friends or couple travelling together) or book individual rooms.
 Check availability and rates on booking.com.

 Long-Term Apartments and Houses to Rent in Siem Reap

-If you’re thinking of renting an apartment in Siem Reap for six months or longer, there are plenty of long-term rentals around, depending on the season.
-There are fewer rentals available during the cooler, winter high season and more available during the low monsoonal season.
+If you’re thinking of renting an apartment in Siem Reap for six months or longer, there are plenty of long-term apartment rentals around.
+Pre-pandemic, there are fewer rentals available during the cooler, winter high season and more apartments available during the low monsoonal season.
 This is because many expats on short-term contracts, from NGO workers to archaeologists, skip town during the quieter, wet season.

-Most long-term rental properties in Siem Reap come furnished just like a serviced apartment, and might even include a large fridge, television, washing machine, and fans if there is no air-conditioning.
+Most long-term Siem Reap rentals come furnished just like a serviced apartment, and might even include a large fridge, television, washing machine, and ceiling fans if there is no air-conditioning.
 Others come empty but owners might be prepared to provide furniture if you take out a long lease.
 Some include services like cleaning and garbage collection, while others don’t, and some include utilities, such as satellite TV and WiFi, but not, say, electricity and water.
 It varies from property to property.

 Landlords generally require utility bills to be paid monthly when you pay the rent.
 As with serviced apartments, ask lots of questions before you sign a lease about what utilities are included and what aren’t and how much they cost other tenants.
 If anything is not up to scratch, chat to the owner about what you’d like fixed, changed or added, and begin negotiating.
 We found owners to be willing to add amenities or fixtures — even to put doorways in walls — to lock a tenant into a long-term lease.